uv-cpp/s3client/doc/_MAIN.md

-# S3 client tools {#mainpage}
+# S3 Toolkit {#mainpage}

 C++ client library and tools.
 Originally developed to test *Ceph* object storage and learn the S3 API.
-All the code is tested on MacOS (x86 and ARM) and Linux (x86 - SuSE and Ubuntu) only.
+All the code is tested on MacOS (x86 and ARM) and Linux SuSE and Ubuntu, x86 only.

-* `libs3client`: high level functions to sign and send requests and perform parallel uploads/downloads
-* S3 API accessible through the `libs3client` library, see `s3-api.h` include.

-The following tools simple wrappers around library functions:
+The following applications are available:

 * `s3-client`: send raw requests
 * `s3-presign`: generate pre-signed `URL`